hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Alternatively:
    1. Read [How do I run a webserver on a permanent reverse Tunnel](#web) to access your files via Cloudflare.
    1. Copy your files to /onion and download them via TOR.
-   1. Use [rsync](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet#rsync) via the reverse Port.
+   1. Use [rsync](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet#rsync) via the reverse port.
    <p>
 1. **Log in without password**<a id=autologin></a>
    Type `info` and follow the instructions that look like this: